daler/docker-rw2019/README.md

 # Docker

-This document covers Docker.
-A severe limitation of Docker is that *it must run with root privileges*.
+This document covers Docker, currently the most popular containerization system.

+A major limitation of Docker is that *it must run with root privileges*.

+--

 It is therefore not allowed on shared systems like HPC clusters.
 On NIH's Biowulf cluster, use Singularity (https://hpc.nih.gov/apps/singularity.html).
-It plays nicely with Docker images.

 ---

-# Docker and the cloud
+# Docker, cloud, and scientific workflows

-Many web services use Docker as microservices listening on different ports for different incoming data.
-Justifiably gets lots of hype.
+Web services use Docker as microservices on cloud instances listening on different ports acting on incoming data.

+--

 This is a very different architecture from what is useful in science where we
 have: